-The local rulers, Rajah Matanda and his nephew Rajah Sulayman, welcomed and engaged them in blood compact.
+The local rulers, Rajah Matanda and his nephew Rajah Sulayman welcomed and engaged them in a blood compact.

 They found that Maynilad had a better anchorage and more trade activity than Panay or Cebu, making it a more suitable capital for the newly colonized Philippines.
 Goiti later went back to Panay to report to Legazpi, who decided to colonize Maynilad.

 On this day in 1892, Tomas Claudio was born in Morong, Rizal.

 He is known as the only Filipino casualty during World War I, killed by enemy fire in Château-Thierry, France.

 Private Tomas Claudio enlisted in the US army.